jgoulah/mastering-failure/oscon2015.md

 # Shared Vision

-creates a common identity that provides focus and energy for learning.
+creates a common identity that provides focus and energy for learning

 ^ A learning organization's employees all share a common vision.
 Personal goals must be in sync with the goals and vision of the organization.